IB IA Tutors

 What is Internal Assessment

-Internal Assessment (IA) is a subject-related assessment, which every student needs to submit on a particular topic.
-International Baccalaureate (IB) offers a sixty-page document in which student needs research, experiment and analyze things and explain it on their own words with a related example.
-There are so many subjects offered by international baccalaureate like; History, Maths, Science, Geography, etc. So first of all students need to pick up the unique topic to which students can relate personally so they can put their hundred percent to write good internal assessments (IA).
-IB IA Tutors suggest, Don’t use a general topic, choose a unique topic to stand out from the crowd always do your research properly so you can do better.
+Internal Assessment (IA) is a subject-related assessment that every student needs to submit on a particular topic.
+The Internal Assessment is a focused piece of work, typically limited by a word count (e.g., 2,200 words for History) or page count (e.g., 12 pages for Sciences), not a 60-page document.
+There are so many subjects offered by the International Baccalaureate, like History, Maths, Science, Geography, etc. So first of all, students need to pick a unique topic to which students can relate personally so they can put their hundred percent into writing good internal assessments (IA).
+IB IA Tutors suggest, don’t use a general topic, choose a unique topic to stand out from the crowd, and always do your research properly so that you can do better.
 And your teachers internally assess the research document.
-The same is externally assessed by the International Baccalaureate (IB) Board.
+The same is externally evaluated by the International Baccalaureate (IB) Board.

 Significance of Internal Assessment:

-Most of the IAs are graded by the IB IA Tutors (using special marking schemes of course).
-But the teachers always have to send in a couple of copies (I believe the IB sort of requests a couple) for moderation (i.e checked by another examiner).
-If they feel as if the marks are too low, they will raise ALL of the internals that the teacher graded for that session, if too high, they will lower it, or they will simply leave it be.
+Most of the IAs are graded by the IB IA Tutors (using special marking schemes, of course).
+But the teachers always have to send in a couple of copies (I believe the IB sort of requests a couple) for moderation (i.e, checked by another examiner).
+If they feel as if the marks are too low, they will raise ALL of the internals that the teacher graded for that session; if too high, they will lower it, or they will leave it be.
 IB Maths IA Tutors

-There is some internals that are though actually external assessments.
+Some internals are, though, actually external assessments.
 For example, in A2, you do ‘written tasks’ which are basically two creative pieces, one for the cultural option and one for the literary option.
-Those who get weeks to write with drafting and etc and need to type it with a computer and etc. But then they are sent off to an examiner (just like exams, the theory of knowledge, and the extended essay) to be graded and thus NOT by the teacher.
+Those who get weeks to write with drafting and etc, and need to type it with a computer and etc. But then they are sent off to an examiner (just like exams, the theory of knowledge, and the extended essay) to be graded and thus NOT by the teacher.
 IB Maths IA Tutors

-The IA task differs greatly from the subject but the product is always some kind of essay.
-For example, in psychology, you do an experiment and then the IA is the report/essay.
+The IA task differs greatly from the subject, but the product is always some essay.
+For example, in psychology, the IA is an Experimental Report based on a replication or modification of a published study.

 Major Key points to write good Internal Assessment

-Pick a unique topic – This is very important to select a unique topic because everything depends upon that, always try to choose a different topic that attracts the examiner and explains it with a good realistic example to support your content.
-To choose different topic student needs to search on the internet and select accordingly, a good topic is an add-on for your internal assessments.
+Pick a unique topic – This is very important to select a distinctive topic because everything depends on that.
+Always try to choose a different topic that attracts the examiner and explain it with a good, realistic example to support your content.
+To choose a different topic, the student needs to search on the internet and select accordingly.
+A good topic is an add-on for your internal assessments.

-Don’t force personal engagement – IB IA tutors suggest not to put unrealistic ideas and experiments in your internal assessment, however, personal assessments require personal engagement but you need to choose it wisely and apply because unnecessary things will mark you down.
+Don’t force personal engagement – IB IA tutors suggest not to put unrealistic ideas and experiments in your internal assessment; however, personal assessments require personal engagement, but you need to choose it wisely and apply it because unnecessary things will mark you down.
 Examiners will easily identify the need for personal engagement.
-Therefore you don’t try to force anything and write the thing that comes naturally.
+Therefore, you don’t try to force anything and write the thing that comes naturally.

-Plan your experiment – It is a really important part of your internal assessment always plan your experiment and it should be real and related to the outer world because if you are falling in the experiment and proving it incorrectly then your internal assessment has no sense.
-So plan your experiment wisely and also use it in the correct place to get the most advantage of it.
+Plan your experiment – It is a really important part of your internal assessment.
+Always plan your experiment, and it should be real and related to the outer world, because if you fail in the experiment and prove it incorrectly, then your internal assessment has no sense.
+So plan your experiment wisely and also use it in the correct place to get the most advantage from it.

-Presentation is a really important part of all your internal assessments so always use the correct format of writing and use correct punctuations to make it more presentable.
+Presentation is a really important part of all your internal assessments, so always use the correct format of writing and use proper punctuation to make it more presentable.

-Deliver your diagram – If it requires then put a diagram in your internal assessment to make it more clear and understandable but the entire diagram should have proper labels and denote the point which you want to explain, don’t put unnecessary diagrams.
+Deliver your diagram – If it requires it, then put a diagram in your internal assessment to make it clearer and understandable.
+Still, the entire diagram should have proper labels and denote the point that you want to explain.
+Don’t put unnecessary diagrams.

-Create a good research question – When you writing your internal assessment create a good research question always refer to the sources you use and not make the things, your question should be unique and logical.
+Create a good research question – When you write your internal assessment, create a good research question.
+Always refer to the sources you use and do not make things up; your question should be unique and logical.

-Give quality – While writing the internal assessment students tend to make these mistakes to run over the words limits but quality matters over the quantity.
-Always be selective to your words and provide quality research data.
-Students are running to write twelve pages long researches.
-But IB Maths IA Tutors tell you to provide quality data in seven and eight-page it’s more than enough.
+Give quality – While writing the internal assessment, students tend to make these mistakes to run over the word limits, but quality matters over quantity.
+Always be selective with your words and provide quality research data.
+While quality over quantity is essential, students should adhere to the subject-specific page/word limits (e.g., 6-12 pages for Science reports; 2,000 words maximum for the Math Exploration).

 Always use references

-Justify properly – Explain everything clearly because the examiner doesn’t know everything about your topic (Internal Assessment) to support your content explain every point to make clear sense.
-Also, explain why you doing the things so the examiner gets a fair idea about your research.
+Justify properly – Explain everything clearly because the examiner doesn’t know everything about your topic (Internal Assessment).
+To support your content, explain every point to make a clear sense.
+Also, explain why you are doing the things so the examiner gets a fair idea about your research.

 Contact us to get a FREE LIST OF POTENTIAL TOPICS